How To Start A Car With A Bad Crankshaft Sensor?

 If your car’s engine stalls, it’s a clear sign that the crankshaft sensor is faulty.
 It means that the sensor is either not working or is faulty.
 You might hear a loud noise.

 A faulty CKP sensor can result in a backfiring and stalling engine.
-A faulty CKP sensor can also cause the engine to shut down after it has started without any problems suddenly.
+A faulty CKP sensor can also cause the engine to shut down after it suddenly starts without any problems.

 If you ignore this problem, it could cause your vehicle’s engine to break down completely.